Zalman? Well, probably the very same.

-Zalman?
 I did not know him personally.
-But the name?!
+But I remember the name.

-I remember it because Grandmother told me something about it.
+I remember it because my grandmother told me something about it.

 He had several tenement houses here in the town before the war.